turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 returned.

 Security roles are used to group a collection of privileges.
 These roles can be assigned to users, teams and business units.
-Privilege grands are accumulative with the greatest access prevailing.
+Privilege grants are accumulative with the greatest access prevailing.
 Role assignments should be additive, we could not give broad access and then use role assignments to diminish access.